Robustly estimating heterogeneity in factorial data using Rashomon Partitions: Permissible partitions

+Profiles do not define or alter the underlying coordinate system.
+Rather, they are conditional Hasse diagrams that encode scientifically meaningful regimes -- contexts in which different subsets of features, or different mechanisms, are expected to operate.
+Profiles are therefore downstream of the coordinate choice, not replacements for it.
+When such distinctions are scientifically justified, profiles offer a principled way to focus attention on interpretable partitions.
+When such distinctions are not present, the method always admits a single-profile specification.

+Since profiles operate within the chosen factorial representation, a natural sensitivity check is to run the RPS procedure under multiple plausible profile specifications and compare the conclusions.
+As discussed above, if the researcher’s representation forces the RPS to use many splits along a dimension, this fragmentation itself is evidence that the effect is structurally richer along that axis than the chosen coordinates capture.

-We present algorithms that search for profiles, but note that in general this is a NP hard problem with no specific scientific hypothesis in mind or policy-based reason to condition on particular levels of a feature.
+We present algorithms that search for profiles, but in general this is an NP hard problem with no specific scientific hypothesis in mind or policy-based reason to condition on particular levels of a feature.
 Discovering profiles represents a level of flexibility beyond the scope of our current work, as it essentially corresponds to learning a Hasse diagram for each possible combination of levels of conditioning among all features.
-Definition \ref{def:permissibility-profile-measure-zero} captures permissibility within a single profile, but we may also want to consider pooling across profiles, which we describe in Appendix~\ref{appendix:environemnt}.
+We apply Definition \ref{def:permissibility-profile-measure-zero} to define permissibility within a single profile, but we may also want to consider pooling across profiles, which we describe in Appendix~\ref{appendix:environemnt}.

-\begin{examplecont} Imagine we create a control where patients take 0mg of Amoxicillin and/or Ibuprofen.
-We could then expand that Hasse diagram by adding 0mg for both Ibuprofen and Amoxicillin.
+\begin{examplecont} {Imagine we create a control where patients take $0$~mg of Amoxicillin and/or Ibuprofen.
+We could then expand that Hasse diagram by adding $0$~mg for both Ibuprofen and Amoxicillin.
 Figure~\ref{fig:hasse-profile-a} shows the pooling structure to measure increasing Ibuprofen dosage.
-The key difference is that now we are also averaging 0mg of Amoxicillin.
+The key difference is that now we are also averaging $0$~mg of Amoxicillin.
 However, we say that we want to measure the impact of increasing Ibuprofen specifically on individuals who already take Amoxicillin.
-In Figure~\ref{fig:hasse-profile-b} we show a partition where we measure this effect by comparing $\{(250,200),(500,200)\}$ to $\{(250,400),(500,400)\}$).
-This partition, however, is not permissible, precisely because it doesn't identify a marginal effect.
-Notice, however, that comparing $\{(250,200),(500,200)\}$ with $\{(250,400),(500,400)\}$) is permissible in Figure~\ref{fig:hasse-amoxicillin-ibuprofen-panel-a}, which we can view as a profile conditional on Ibuprofen and Amoxicillin dosages>0.
+In Figure~\ref{fig:hasse-profile-b} we show a partition where we measure this effect by comparing $\{(250,200),(500,200)\}$ to $\{(250,400),(500,400)\}$.
+This partition, however, is not permissible, precisely because it does not identify a marginal effect.
+Notice, however, that comparing $\{(250,200),(500,200)\}$ with $\{(250,400),(500,400)\}$ is permissible in Figure~\ref{fig:hasse-amoxicillin-ibuprofen-panel-a}, which we can view as a profile conditional on Ibuprofen and Amoxicillin dosages $>0$.} \end{examplecont}